git4rk/ApplicationServeronCloud/systemAccess.md

 1. Download the openVPN Windows installer for your system architecture from the openVPN website:
   * 64-bit systems: [openvpn-install-2.3.4-I001-x86_64.exe](https://swupdate.openvpn.org/community/releases/openvpn-install-2.3.4-I001-x86_64.exe){: new_window}
   * 32-bit systems:  [openvpn-install-2.3.4-I001-i686.exe](https://swupdate.openvpn.org/community/releases/openvpn-install-2.3.4-I001-i686.exe){: new_window}
-2. Ensure you [Run as a Windows Administrator](https://technet.microsoft.com/en-us/magazine/ff431742.aspx){: new_window} and openVPN is installed.
+2. Ensure you [run as a Windows Administrator](https://technet.microsoft.com/en-us/magazine/ff431742.aspx){: new_window} and openVPN is installed.
 3. Download the VPN configuration files from the OpenVPN download link of the WebSphere Application Server in {{site.data.keyword.Bluemix_notm}} instance in the service dashboard.
 Extract all four files in the compressed file to the `{OpenVPN home}\config` directory.
 For example:

   ```